polterguy/phosphorusfive/plugins/p5.events/README.md

 This is true, regardless of how complex an Active Event is.
 It only works for dynamically created Active Events though, and not C# declared events (for obvious reasons).

-Other things you can do with this, is "monitoring the complexity" of your Active Events.
+Other things you can do with this, is "monitor the complexity" of your Active Events.
 For instance, it could very well be argued, that the more lambda nodes an event has, the more complex it is.
 By counting the nodes within an Active Event, we can at least to some extent, evaluate its complexity.
-Imagine this code.
-(Which also depends upon you having created the *[foo]* Active Event from above previously)
+Imagine this code (which also depends upon you having created the *[foo]* Active Event from above previously).

 ```
 foo